metalsmith/metalsmith.io/src/step-by-step/index.njk.md

 ---

 # The content
-## Creating HTML fragments using metalsmith-markdown
+## Creating HTML fragments using @metalsmith/markdown

 Open up _src/index.md_ in your editor of choice and let's add some content.
 There are two parts to each source file: its __YAML Frontmatter__ and its __Markdown content__.
 Frontmatter is used by Metalsmith by default.
 While you could override or replace it with plugins, if desired, we're going to make use of it to set three properties of each page:

 1. Setting the title of the page as `title`
 2. Setting the description of the page, called `description`.
-3. Telling metalsmith-layouts to use our _default.hbs_ template file, which metalsmith-layouts calls `layout`.
+3. Telling @metalsmith/layouts to use our _default.hbs_ template file, which @metalsmith/layouts calls `layout`.

 Keep in mind that using markdown for your source files, while a popular use case and the point of our example, is just one of many options.
 The exact same series of steps could work for preprocessing different file types with a few different plugins.
 Additionally, note that, while the plugin we're using for templating requires a property called `layout` to know which template to use, the `title` and `description` properties are _completely arbitrary_.
 We're choosing to use those in our template, but they're in no way required or defined by Metalsmith itself.